ISanviI/LearnGo/Readme.md

 - Downloads the module source into the local module cache `$GOPATH/pkg/mod`.
 - Makes it available for compilation.

-3. `go build` - Compiles the program and creates an executable file in the current directory but for packages, it doesn't create them, however it is useful for debugging and testing. (called using `./project_name`)
+3. `go build` - Compiles the program and creates an executable file in the current directory but for packages (that are not main), it doesn't create them, however it is useful for debugging and testing. (called using `./project_name`)
 4. `go run` - Compiles and runs the program in one step, useful for quick testing
+5. `go mod tidy` - This command removes any dependencies that are no longer needed and adds any missing dependencies required by the project.
+It ensures that the go.mod and go.sum files are up to date.
-5. `go mod tidy` - Keeps your module dependencies clean and correct.
+6. `go mod init github.com/yourusername/yourproject` - This command initializes a new module in the current directory and creates a go.mod file.
+7. `go mod vendor` - This command will create a vendor directory in your project with all the dependencies containing stuff only required for this project.
+Helpful to avoid network overhead (Optional)
+8. `go mod download` - This command downloads the dependencies specified in the go.mod file to the local module cache.
+It ensures that all required dependencies are available for the project.

 - Adds missing entries → Ensures go.mod/go.sum include everything your code actually imports.
 - Removes unused entries → Cleans out modules not used anywhere in your project.